Eat, Pray, Love (Movie Review)

 Rating:

-Although Eat Pray Love promises a heartwarming journey, it unfortunately does not reach deep enough.
+Although Eat Pray Love promises a heartwarming search for meaning, the adaptation unfortunately fails to reach deep enough.

-Ryan Murphy does an excellent job integrating Liz’s, played by Julia Roberts, old life into the search for her new life.
-The transitions of the film and Liz’s life are what make an impression.
-They may either remind you of a place you have been or help you envision a place you might want to be.
-The art and cinematography of the film transport you to an authentic and very distinct memory, however the screenplay and film do not complete the emotional journey.
+Director Ryan Murphy does an excellent job visually integrating Liz’s old life into the search for her new one.
+The transitions between her past and present are what truly make a lasting impression.
+The art direction and cinematography effortlessly transport you to an authentic and very distinct cultural memory.

 Rated: PG-13 for brief strong language, some sexual references.